SebastianNewberry/WSUCTF2024/morsecodeflags/morsecodeflags.md

 numberOfPrompts = int(strippedNumber.decode())
 ```

-this will receive all of the bytes until we reach the bytes sequence b"prompts", then it will receive the next line of bytes, then strip the comma away from the number 64.
+this will receive all of the bytes until we reach the byte sequence b"prompts", then it will receive the next line of bytes, then strip the comma away from the number 64.

 This will result in us successfully obtaining the number: 64.